staxas/auth/README.md

 ##### POST /api/user/register

 Allows user to create new account.
 Expects payload to contain a valid *string* type property *email* and a *string* type property *password* (3 to 30 characters).
 Checks if user exists in the database.
-IF not, encrypts password and adds the *roles* property containing *string array* *user*.
+If not, encrypts password and adds the *roles* property containing *string array* *user*.
 Returns user database entry.

 ##### POST /api/user/login